Skip to Content

 Serving Suggestions

-I like to serve this game curry with some plainly boiled or steamed rice.
+I like to serve this game curry with some plain boiled or steamed rice.

 However, it is superb with pilau rice or even some turmeric rice too!